 From a structural standpoint, an API product is a collection of related APIs and rate plans for APIs.

 An API product entails putting resources towards productizing and supporting your API as a marketable solution and actively helping companies innovate through your API.

-When you put business logic behind APIs to package them into a solution with a robust product-market fit that solves a problem for someone, they stop being just a collection of APIs and become an API product.
+When you package APIs into a solution with a robust product-market fit that solves a problem for someone, they stop being just a collection of APIs and become an API product.

 An API provides access to a set of data, while an API product offers a clearly communicated solution to other companies - be it providing traffic information for ridesharing apps to improve their service or licensing candidate contact data for a recruiting provider.